What Is Compound Interest Explained Simply — A Beginner's Guide

 Consider two scenarios for the same person.

-Scenario A — Saving early.
-They contribute $5,000 per year to a retirement account from age 25 to age 35, then stop.
+In the saving-early scenario, they contribute $5,000 per year to a retirement account from age 25 to age 35, then stop.
 Assume 7% average annual return.
-By age 65:
+By age 65 the total contributed is $50,000 and the approximate balance is $602,000.

 This is the most-cited example in personal finance education for a reason.
-It changes how you think about the early years of a working life — they are not just income years, they are compounding years, and the compounding cannot be replicated later.
+It changes how you think about the early years of a working life — they're not just income years, they're compounding years, and the compounding can't be replicated later.

 Common misconceptions about compound interest

-Misconception three: I missed my chance because I started late.
+The third is the belief that you missed your chance because you started late.
 The mathematics favour starting early, but starting late is always better than not starting at all.
 A 40-year-old who begins consistent saving still has 25 years of compounding ahead of them — meaningfully better than starting at 50, which is meaningfully better than starting at 60.

 What research and experts say